There is a certain joy and freedom that comes from feeling integrated and aligned with our true selves.

 As you let go, you make room for self-love, self-worth, and deep compassion—for yourself and others.
 You start to feel more comfortable in your skin and become better able to regulate your emotions and respond to life with grace.

 Healing plays a key role in integration.
-You forgive yourself for past mistakes, forgive others for their pain, and move forward free of regret or shame.
+You forgive yourself for past mistakes, forgive others for their part, and move forward free of regret or shame.

 This is where you begin building self-trust.
 You rely on yourself to handle whatever life brings because you’ve done the inner work to understand your past, your wounds, and your strengths.